Hutchinson's Estimator is Bad at Kronecker-Trace-Estimation: Introduction

 \subsubsection{Additional Results and Hope for a Faster Algorithm}

-We complement the aforementioned results with a few informative additions.
+We complement the aforementioned results on the Kronecker-Hutchinsons estimator with a few informative additions.
 First, we show a lower bound against all Kronecker-matrix-vector algorithms.
 By adapting the techniques of \cite{braverman2020gradient} and \cite{jiang2021optimal}, we show that any Kronecker-matrix-vector algorithm that estimates the trace of \mA with standard deviation \(\eps\tr(\mA)\) must make at least \(\Omega(\frac{\sqrt k}{\eps})\) oracle queries.

 Second, we note that the lower bounds in \Cref{thm:real-psd-lower-bound,thm:complex-psd-lower-bound} both use construction of \mA such that \(\mA = \mA_1 \otimes \cdots \otimes \mA_k\).
 That is, the Kronecker-Hutchinson Estimator converges slowest for matrices that have a Kronecker structure.
 However, if we truly are given \mA with the promise that \(\mA = \mA_1 \otimes \cdots \otimes \mA_k\) for some unknown matrices \(\mA_1,\ldots,\mA_k\), then in \Cref{sec:kron-recovery} we show that the trace of \mA can be recovered exactly using just \(kd+1\) Kronecker-matrix-vector products.
 Similarly, \Cref{thm:real-rank-one-estimation,thm:complex-rank-one-estimation} suggest that the Kronecker-Hutchinson Estimator converges exponentially slowly for random rank-one matrices.
 But in this rank-one case, we show that we can exactly recover the trace of \mA with a single Kronecker-matrix-vector query!